THE CORAL REEF

 What is a Monitoring Ladder?

-Every tier measures the same core facts—live-coral cover, which species are present, how many of each, and how key indicator species are doing.
+Every tier / ladder step measures the same core facts—live-coral cover, which species are present, how many of each, and how key indicator species are doing.

 What changes as you move up the tiers is how you collect those facts: the gear becomes more precise, you cover more seafloor, and results arrive faster.